Heat exchanger freezing up

 How do I know if my heat exchanger is frozen?

-Signs of a frozen heat exchanger include reduced heating or cooling, ice buildup on the unit, strange noises, and the system cycling on and off frequently.
+Signs of a frozen heat exchanger include the unit blowing cold air, ice buildup on the coils, and reduced heating capacity.

 Can I fix a frozen heat exchanger myself?